Nuitka/Nuitka/Developer_Manual.rst

 This concerns ``map``, ``filter``, and ``apply``.
 Usage of these built-ins is highly discouraged within Nuitka source code.
 Using them is considered worth a warning by "PyLint" e.g. "Used builtin function 'map'".
-We should use list comprehensions instead, because they are more readable.
+We should use list contractions instead, because they are more readable.

 List contractions are a generalization for all of them.
-We love readable and with Nuitka as a compiler will there won't be any performance difference at all.
+We love readability and with Nuitka as a compiler will there won't be any performance difference at all.

-I can imagine that there are cases where list comprehensions are faster because you can avoid to make a function call.
+There are cases where a list contraction are faster because you can avoid to make a function call.
 And there may be cases, where map is faster, if a function must be called.
-These calls can be very expensive, and if you introduce a function, just for ``map``, then it might be slower.
+These calls can be very expensive in CPython, and if you introduce a function, just for ``map``, then it might be slower.

 But of course, Nuitka is the project to free us from what is faster and to allow us to use what is more readable, so whatever is faster, we don't care.
 We make